craftercms/docs/source/index.rst

 CrafterCMS is used by three main constituencies:

 * Developers who build applications using CrafterCMS.
-* Authors who create, manage and publish content using CrafterCMS
+* Authors who create, manage and publish content using CrafterCMS.
 * DevOps who deploy and manage CrafterCMS.

 .. toctree::